Company CEO jailed 2 weeks for assaulting taxi driver

-SINGAPORE - The chief executive of a wholesale trading firm was on Wednesday (July 21) sentenced to two weeks' jail for assaulting a taxi driver whom he had accused of being racist.
+The chief executive of a wholesale trading firm was yesterday sentenced to two weeks' jail for assaulting a taxi driver whom he had accused of being racist.

 Mohammad Alvee Rana, now 26, from R & J Union, had earlier pleaded guilty to one count of voluntarily causing hurt.